SmithWillSuffice/ohanga-pai/content/blog/125_petro_sales.md

 not _first_ build a massive well-educated (not by fake neoliberal schooling) working class base across the pomo cultural divides that forge only pointless hate and disunity?

+## Oil and Currency

+I wanted to stop above, but [this episode](https://youtu.be/p_WghNGPgqo) of _[American Exception](https://youtu.be/p_WghNGPgqo?)_ is worth making a note or two on, for a longer write-up some other day.

+With an Oil & Currency analysis the political facade and propagandist efforts melt away into plastic cheese and popcorn laughs.
+(Which is not to say it is not all evil 𝕒𝕗.)
+The NATO rhetoric that Russia has evil designs on conquering Europe, et cetera, are not only laughable, they are barely deflection.

+But why is it that most media, even Indie media, fail to point out the real causes of these wars?

+Even those who know it is over oils and profits, seem to me to not advance the deeper truth that trade is always a way for a nation to get what it needs of which it cannot produce domestically.
+So there is no cause for war.
+The wars are due to greed, not due to naïve militarism.
+They are due to oligarchs refusing to pay a fair price, and of course wanting the capture the profits for themselves.

+A government never has a need to turn a profit (except socially --- social profit, enhanced standards of living &c.) and so may always nationalize essential industries.
+Failure to nationalize essential industries is a cause of so much suffering.
+A government never needs to care what price it must pay for importing foreign goods, including oil & food.
+It has international rights to expect a fair price.
+But that price may always be paid --- this is because even inflation is not a real constraint.
+That is all.

+When  a government fails to nationalize such essential industry or imports, this is a root cause of war, because it out-sources energy supply to the rapacious criminal private sector.

+The State sector may have criminogenic elements too, but it at least does not need to engage in piracy.
+But which Indie media outlets are pointing out this is the case?
+It is a massively important point to make.
+For it seems to me this is a critical way to overcome entrenched realpolitik.

 <table style="border-collapse: collapse; border=0;">